-• The Purchasing Department is responsible for reviewing, modifying and assisting in the preparation and approval of, bid/proposal specifications prior to public distribution.
-A

-- The Purchasing Department shall monitor use of specifications for commodities, services and construction. - The Purchasing Department is authorized to issue regulations or policies as a means of setting standards for the preparation, maintenance and content of specifications for commodities, services and construction items required by the Town.
+- The Purchasing Department is responsible for reviewing, modifying and assisting in the preparation and approval of, bid/proposal specifications prior to public distribution.
+A cooperative effort between the Purchasing Department and the ordering department is required in developing the bid/proposal specifications.
+In the case of FPS, the Purchasing Director will work with the FPS Finance and Business Office and/or the Superintendent. - The Purchasing Department shall monitor use of the bid/proposal specifications for commodities, services and construction. - The Purchasing Department is authorized to issue regulations or policies as a means of setting standards for the preparation, maintenance and content of the bid/proposal specifications for commodities, services and construction items required by the Town.